TheOdinProject/curriculum/organizing-js/project.md

 8. Since you are probably already using webpack, adding external libraries from npm is a cinch!
 You might want to consider using the following useful library in your code:
    1. [date-fns](https://github.com/date-fns/date-fns) gives you a bunch of handy functions for formatting and manipulating dates and times.

+### Student Solutions
+Send us your solution so we can show others!
+Submit a link to the Github repo with your files in it by using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+See the [Google Homepage project](/courses/web-development-101/lessons/html-css) for examples.

+* Add your solution below this line!